Lola Montez: Early life

-Eliza Rosanna Gilbert was born into an Anglo-Irish family, the daughter of Ensign Edward Gilbert and Elizabeth ("Eliza") Oliver, who was the daughter of Charles Silver Oliver, a former High Sheriff of Cork and member of Parliament for Kilmallock in County Limerick, Ireland.
-Their residence was the former Castle Oliver, which stood a thousand yards to the south-west of the current castle by the same name.
-In December 1818, Eliza's parents met when Gilbert arrived with the 25th Regiment.
-They were married on 29 April 1820, and Eliza was born the following February, in the village of Grange in the north of County Sligo, refuting persistent rumours that her mother was pregnant with her at the time of the wedding.
-The family resided at King House in Boyle, County Roscommon, until early 1823, when they journeyed to Liverpool, England, and later departed for India on 14 March.

-Published reports of Eliza's birthdate differ.
-For many years, it was accepted that she was born in Limerick, as she herself claimed, possibly on 23 June 1818; this is the year that was graven on her headstone.
-But when her baptismal certificate came to light in the late 1990s, it was established that Eliza Rosanna Gilbert was born in Grange, County Sligo, in Connacht, Ireland, on 17 February 1821.
-At the time of her birth, all of Ireland was part of the United Kingdom of Great Britain and Ireland.
-She was baptised at St. Peter's Church in Liverpool on 16 February 1823, while her family was en route to her father's post in India.
+Elizabeth Rosanna Gilbert was born into an Anglo-Irish family, the daughter of Ensign Edward Gilbert and Elizabeth ("Eliza") Oliver.
+Elizabeth's birthdate has been subject to confusion, and for many years it was accepted that she was born in Limerick, as she herself claimed, possibly on 23 June 1818; this is the year that was engraved on her headstone.
+But her baptismal certificate, which came to light in the late 1990s, bears an annotation indicating that she was born on 17 February 1821 in the village of Grange in the north of County Sligo, where her father's regiment, the 25th Scottish Borderers, had been billeted.

+Elizabeth's parents were married on 29 April 1820.
+Her father's exact origins are a mystery, but are probably from the Anglo-Irish nobility or well-to-do gentry.
+He was 24 when his daughter was born, and his wife, Eliza, was 15.
+Her family, the Olivers, were a prominent Anglo-Irish family of the Protestant ascendancy in County Cork, where Edward Gilbert's regiment was stationed.
+But Eliza was an illegitimate child, and at the time of her wedding she was apprenticed as a milliner's assistant.
+Her father, Charles Silver Oliver, was a former High Sheriff of Cork and former member of Irish Parliament for a constituency in County Limerick.
+Their residence was Castle Oliver, which stood a thousand yards southwest of the current castle of the same name in Limerick.

+The newly constituted family's principal residence was at King House in Boyle, County Roscommon, until early 1823, when they journeyed to Liverpool, England (where Elizabeth was baptized at St. Peter's Church on 16 February), to depart there for India on 14 March.

 Shortly after their arrival in India, Edward Gilbert died of cholera.
 Her mother, who was then 19, married Lieutenant Patrick Craigie the next year.
 Craigie quickly came to care for the young Eliza, but her spoiled and half-wild ways concerned him greatly.
-Eventually, it was agreed she would be sent back to Britain to attend school, staying with Craigie's father in Montrose, Scotland.
-But the "queer, wayward little Indian girl" rapidly became known as a mischief-maker.
-On one occasion, she stuck flowers into the wig of an elderly man during a church service; on another, she ran through the streets naked.
+Eventually, it was agreed that she would be sent back to Britain to attend school, staying with Craigie's father in Montrose, Scotland.
+The "strange Indian girl" soon became known as a mischief-maker.
+Once, she stuck flowers into an elderly man's wig during a church service; once, she ran through the streets naked.